TijmenvanderKemp/PoorPeopleProblems/README.md

 # Poor people problems

-Reshuffles unbought relics back into the relic pool.
+A Slay the Spire mod: Reshuffles unbought relics back into the relic pool.